 Hotel Lindrum Melbourne - MGallery by Sofitel

 Description: Hotel Lindrum Melbourne offers boutique accommodation on Flinders Street, in the center of Melbourne city.
 It features free WiFi, a 24-hour front desk and room service, and access to a nearby fitness centre.
 Offering modern décor, all guests rooms are recently refurbished and offer luxury bedding, an LCD flat-screen TV and a Philips Dual Docking station.
 En suite bathrooms offer free organic toiletries by Appelles Apothecary, bathrobes and slippers, and a rainshower over a bathtub.
 Named after Hotel Lindrum's famous billiard table, Felt Restaurant is open daily for breakfast and dinner.
 Also on the ground floor is the Back Bar which features lounges and an open fire place.

 Find the best deal, compare prices and read what other travellers have to say about these hotels in Melbourne at TripAdvisor.

-Melbourne (Tullamarine) Airport is located 22km northwest of the city centre, a 25-minute taxi or bus ride.
+Melbourne has an integrated and extensive public transport system, including train, tram, bus and taxi systems.
 Trams are convenient with stops often found in the middle of the road.
-The City Circle Tram offers a free 40-minute ride, passing many of Melbourne's attractions.
+The City Circle Heritage Tram offers a free 40-minute ride, passing many of Melbourne's attractions.